-Our ‘off-the-shelf’ interview guide contains useful interview tips and sets of competency-based questions (which can be tailored according to your company’s competency framework and needs).
+Our ‘off-the-shelf’ H.R. support guide contains useful tips and sets of competency-based questions (which can be tailored according to your company’s competency framework and needs).
 We acknowledge that an interview is not only an opportunity to predict an applicant’s suitability for the role, but also a social process.
 Thus, we have prepared some useful evidence-based recommendations on how to get the best out of it and how to turn it into a valuable platform for expressing and exchanging expectations.

 If you believe that a tailor-made option would be more suitable for your company, we have a range of bespoke solutions that our consultant psychologists can develop and integrate into your organisations H.R. processes.

 Our up-to-date and evidence-based methods will ensure good candidate experience and will help you further improve your compelling employer brand to attract top candidates.